 Description The number of the month representing the client's fiscal year end.
-This value is used in product-delivered web report templates to dynamically generate sets of columns to display.
+This value is used in web reports and Axiom queries to calculate the date parts relating to the fiscal year.

 CreateKeyIndexesOnTemporaryTables

 Description Specifies whether indexes are created for key columns of temporary tables